Guide to the Best Tea Rooms in Paris

 CHRISTOPHE ROUSSEL DUO AVEC JULIE

-The legendary chocolatier/patissier from La Baule has added a chocolate bar to his Montmartre boutique, primarily for hot chocolate, tea, coffee and for tasting his teacakes, chocolates and huge range of macarons (cheesecake, Tulameen raspberry).
+The legendary chocolatier and pastry chef from La Baule has added a chocolate bar to his Montmartre boutique, primarily for hot chocolate, tea, coffee and for tasting his teacakes, chocolates and huge range of macarons (cheesecake, Tulameen raspberry).
+Special treat on weekends with his pastries direct from the west coast.
 A great pick-me-up before heading up the steps – try his Butte de Montmartre chocolates, made especially for us in Paris.
 Try the fun flavours including one with crackling sugar!

 See much more on Christophe Roussel in my article.
 (AC) Closed Wednesday.

 Popular at all times but service is slick and friendly.
 Many varieties of home-baked French cakes, viennoiseries, scones and teas are a lovely welcome at the counter and, through the back, check out the open kitchen where quiches are being prepared with salads for lunch.
 I need to return to taste more but my favourites so far?
 Try the brioche feuillétée and their gluten-free financiers (almond, hazelnut or coconut) are just perfectly dosed with the right amount of sugar: not too much, not too little.

 Good coffee and excellent choices of tea.

 Open for breakfast, lunch, and teatime.
 Weekend brunch: reservation only.
 Closed Mon/Tues.